 You can remove your IPC cuff when you need to shower.
 Check your skin when the device

-you use it, the more you will lower your risk of DVT and pulmonary embolism.
+it, the more you will lower your risk of DVT and pulmonary embolism.

 Your healthcare team may give you other instructions about what to do with your IPC